Chicago Medical School

 of Rosalind Franklin University of Medicine and Science in North Chicago, Illinois.
 It was founded in 1912 and obtained approval from the American Medical Association in 1948.

 History

 Founding

-Chicago Medical School was founded as a night school in 1912, The Chicago Hospital-College of Medicine.
+Chicago Medical School was founded as a night school in 1912, the Chicago Hospital-College of Medicine.
 The nonprofit Chicago Medical School originally operated on the principle that admission should be based on merit alone.
 In particular, "Chicago Med" admitted women and minority applicants decades earlier than most professional schools.
 The school's 1912–13 bulletin stated that "It is the firm belief of the Faculty of this school that there are deserving men and women, who, if given a second opportunity, will soon 'catch up' with and even surpass those students who have had earlier opportunities and advantages."

-In 1917, the Chicago Hospital College of Medicine absorbed the Jenner Medical College which had been in existence since 1893 and the name was changed officially to The Chicago Medical School.
+In 1917, the Chicago Hospital College of Medicine absorbed Jenner Medical College which had been in existence since 1893 and the name was changed officially to The Chicago Medical School.